The fear of blood tends to create fear for the flesh.

 There's nothing special about Kami blood in itself (unless the Kami in question is using a power or gift that alters their blood somehow); Kami in general tend to be exceptionally healthy individuals, but it lacks the punch of, say, Shifter blood.
 The blood itself is not the problem.
 The PROBLEM is that Gaia's spirit-servitors tend to keep very close tabs on the Kami, and they're probably going to rush off and tell the Garou what you just did.
 They are not likely to approve of bloodsuckers preying on the Avatars of Gaia...

 It doesn't matter what kind of bloodsucker you are, attempting to feed from a Drone is nothing short of an exercise in futility.
 Not only is the taste (for those that care about such things, primarily Kindred) bland, uninteresting and generally lacking, the Weaver simply will not tolerate any outside changes being made to a Drone - and this includes the amount and location of the Drone's blood (and Chi).
-Drink however much you like, it will only keep disappearing from your system and reappearing back where the Weaver says it should be (inside the Drone).
+Drink however much you like, it will only keep being pulled out of your system and resettling back where the Weaver says it should be (inside the Drone).
 Worse still, the global hive-mind these Weaver-servitors share will mean you have just outed yourself to every Drone on the planet.

 TERRIBLE IDEA HERE